jlinoff/pam/README.md

 [Reason 2: Record Model](#reason-2-record-model).

-This section talks about how records are presented in _PAM_ using an example with seven records that contain confidential information for "Amazon", "Email", "Facebook", "Github", "Google", "Netflix" and "Stack Exchange" fictional accounts from the [Load File](#load-file) example.
+This section talks about how records are presented in _PAM_ using an example with nine records that contain confidential information for "Amazon", "Email", "Facebook", "Github", "Google", "Netflix" and "Stack Exchange" fictional accounts from the [Load File](#load-file) example.